Mr. Driller: Related games

-The scrolling shooters Baraduke (1985) and Bakutotsu Kijutei (1988) have retroactively been connected to the Mr. Driller series through Baradukes protagonist, Masuyo Tobi, having been formerly married to Taizo Hori.
+The scrolling shooters Baraduke (1985) and Baraduke II (1988) have retroactively been connected to the Mr. Driller series through Baradukes protagonist, Masuyo Tobi, having been formerly married to Taizo Hori.
 The 2002 arcade game Star Trigon adopts many of Mr. Drillers characters and concepts.
 Star Trigon is a puzzle game where players hop across planets to create triangles in order to rescue yellow creatures.
 Project Driller developed Star Trigon and is considered a spin-off of the Mr. Driller series.
 The game was ported to mobile phones and Windows in 2008.

 In 2005, Namco revived its Dig Dug series with Dig Dug: Digging Strike for the Nintendo DS.
 The game was designed to be closer to the company's original vision of Mr. Driller, and features gameplay that combines mechanics present in Dig Dug, Dig Dug II, and Mr. Driller.
 Digging Strike was part of Namco's continuing efforts in making Dig Dug and Mr. Driller part of the company's pillar franchises.
 It received mixed reviews and was primarily criticized for its lack of long-lasting appeal and replay value.
 The 2005 compilation NamCollection includes Mr. Driller along with four other Namco-published PlayStation games for the PlayStation 2, in addition to bonus material such as conceptual art.